 When you visit our dental office in Hicksville or Farmingdale, NY, we need to know how long you have been dealing with this issue and whether the pain came on suddenly or if it has built up over time.
 This will help us in determining what the source of the discomfort is and what our treatment plan needs to be.

 At SimpliSmiles we regularly ask patients about their pain and whether or not it is manageable.
 If it is only slight discomfort, you may be able to visit our Hicksville or Farmingdale dentist practice and have tooth decay removed.
 In many cases, a toothache is caused by a cavity that can be treated without the need for a root canal.
 However, we find that intense pain can often be due to an infection severe enough to warrant a root canal.

 When to Call Our Emergency Dentist Office

 If you have any of these symptoms, you should call our emergency dentist office at 516-336-4902 and schedule an appointment to be seen right away.

 - Your face is swollen.
 In this scenario, you could have a severe infection and require an immediate root canal.
-As a Hicksville dentist near you, we can quickly examine and treat you.
+As a Hicksville or Farmingdale dentist near you, we can quickly examine and treat you.